Transfer Students

 How do I know which psychology courses I should take?

-What if a course I took does not show up on my transfer report?
+What if a course I took does not show up on my Academic Requirement Report?

 • It might be that you have not completed the course or that your grades have not yet been received.